 Rabbitts, Paul.
 Grinling Gibbons (Shire Library) .
 Bloomsbury Publishing.

-I teach for few years in MASW, every year multiple times, but never repeat the same project.
+I teach for a few years in MASW, every year multiple times, but never repeat the same project.
 My understanding of my work has evolved in recent years so that I do not ignore any new and unexpected thoughts that pop into my head just because they are irrational or do not fit within the narrow frame of my previous views.
 Instead, I give it my full attention and see where it takes me.
 The same happened this year.
-First I thought: we have only one week, can we carve something complicated enough but still finish it in 5 days.
+At first, I thought: we have only one week, can we carve something complicated enough but still finish it in 5 days?

 Grinling Gibbon style of wood carving is not a single, but a multi-layer system.
 In this carving, we used 4 layers it is like carving multiple projects at once.

 We used the same wood as Grinling Gibbons used.

 The queen of carving woods, in all its pale glory.